Hyperobjekt/seda-map/CONTRIBUTING.md

 ## Deploying the explorer

 Deploying the explorer is handled by Travis CI.
 See `.travis.yml` in the root of the repo for details.
 There is also a deploy script (`./scripts/deploy.sh`) for manual deploys to dev, staging, production, and embargoed environments.
 You must have AWS CLI configured with an account that has permission to S3 / Cloudfront resources in order to run this script.

 ### Code lifecycle

 When deploying new code to the explorer, the code will proceed through the following steps:

-1. **Development**: development happens locally and is pushed to branches in the repository named by the contribution type (see [Local Development](#local-development)).
-When local development is complete a pull request is submitted to the master branch.
+1. **Local branches**: development happens locally and is pushed to branches in the repository named by the contribution type (see [Local Development](#local-development)).
+When local development is complete a pull request is submitted to the development branch.
-2. **Master**: the `master` branch contains the working copy of the current code base. once your code is merged into the `master` branch a live copy can be viewed at dev.edopportunity.org/explorer
+2. **development**: the `development` branch contains the working copy of the current code base. once your code is merged into the `development` branch a live copy can be viewed at dev.edopportunity.org/explorer
-3. **Staging**: when a new version of the working copy in the `master` branch is ready to be deployed, it is merged into the `staging` branch. a live copy of the code in the staging environment can be seen at staging.edopportunity.org/explorer
+3. **Staging**: when a new version of the working copy in the `development` branch is ready to be deployed, it is merged into the `staging` branch. a live copy of the code in the staging environment can be seen at staging.edopportunity.org/explorer
 4. **Production**: once the new version has been tested and approved on the staging site it is merged into the `production` branch. code in the `production` branch is deployed to the live version of the explorer at edopportunity.org/explorer

 ## Coding Style